cparrapa/micropythonlibs/README.md

 Set of micro Python libraries and example codes to use with HP Robots Otto starter with all expansions and more.
 [version of MicroPython (v1.22)](https://micropython.org/download/ESP32_GENERIC/)

-## blocks folder
-Examples that work in webcode.
-This will help beginners to do transition.
-The idea is to have for every example both text and block versions.

 ## libraries
-In order for the examples to work, FIRST save all the [**files in libs must be uploaded**](https://github.com/cparrapa/micropythonlibs/tree/main/libs) to the circuit board in advance.
+In order for the examples to work, FIRST [**all files in libraries must be uploaded**](https://github.com/cparrapa/micropythonlibs/tree/main/libraries) to the circuit board in advance.
+Some are WIP (work in progress) not even functional.

-Then navigate by folder or component to try examples:
+## blocks examples
+Examples that work in [webcode icons, words or AI](https://hprobots.com/otto-code/webcode/webcode.html).
+This will help beginners to do the transition to text code.
+The idea is to have for every example both block and text version.

+## code examples
+The actual micropython text code demos, navigate by folder/component:

 * accelerometer: examples with ADXL345 sensor.
 (TESTED)
 * biped: it is supposed to be a replica of the classic Otto (WIP).